 - a.
 Encourage land uses that are compatible with rural uses such as agriculture and passive recreational uses on lands designated "Rural" on Schedule 12 Future Land Use Plan.
 Lot sizes may vary depending on adjacent uses, ranging in lot sizes of one (1) to four (4) hectares in size. - b.
 Direct rural residential and small-scale agriculture uses to already developed areas. - c.
 Limit development in Rural areas to a scale, form, and density consistent with the intent for the Rural land use designation, and that is compatible with on-site services. - d.
-Discourage the extension or provision of new municipal water, sanitary, stormwater or other infrastructure to Rural areas.
+Discourage the extension or provision of new municipal water, sanitary, or stormwater services or other infrastructure to Rural areas.
 Make decisions with a long-term lifecycle management perspective. - e.
-Limit additional subdivisions in Rural areas subject to current zoning, available services and infrastructure, and area-specific constraints (e.g. topography, access, soils, etc.). - f.
-Assess the cumulative impacts of onsite sewerage systems in multi-lot subdivisions, as well as their overall effect within a given area, on drinking water supply, water table mounding, surface water quality, and groundwater contamination - g.
+Limit additional subdivisions in Rural areas subject to current zoning, existing servicing available services and infrastructure, and area-specific constraints (e.g. topography, access, soils, etc.). - f.
+Restrict development in Rural areas that would trigger municipal infrastructure and servicing extensions. - g.
+Assess the cumulative impacts of onsite sewerage systems in multi-lot subdivisions, as well as their overall effect within a given area, on drinking water supply, water table mounding, surface water quality, and groundwater contamination. - h.
 Permit low-intensity recreational and park uses including, but not limited to, campgrounds and recreation sites, nature parks, golf courses and driving ranges.